Flexible Resolvers and API's

 • is auto typed if using the bridge to provide the query

-• is auto typed with graphql.tada if a custom query is used (alt)
+• is auto typed with gql.tada if a custom query is used (alt)

 • updatePost.bridge.ts